Steven Adams

-Steven Funaki Adams (born 20 July 1993) is a New Zealand professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
-After playing one season with his hometown team, the Wellington Saints, in 2011, Adams moved to the United States in 2012 to play college basketball for Pittsburgh.
+Steven Funaki Paea He Ofa Ki Loa Adams (born 20 July 1993) is a New Zealand professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+After playing one season with the Wellington Saints in 2011, he moved to the United States in 2012 to play college basketball for the University of Pittsburgh.
+Adams is 1 of only 3 New Zealanders to ever play in the NBA.

 Adams was selected by the Oklahoma City Thunder with the 12th overall pick in the 2013 NBA draft.
 He was the Thunder's primary starting center for six consecutive seasons.
 In November 2020, after seven years in Oklahoma City, Adams was traded to the New Orleans Pelicans.
-In August 2021, he was dealt to the Memphis Grizzlies.
+In August 2021, he was dealt to the Memphis Grizzlies where he played for 2½ seasons until being traded to the Rockets in 2024.